Fenugreek: benefits, dosage, contraindications

 Anticancer

 Fenugreek is traditionally used for cancer prevention.
-Epidemiological evidence suggests that a diet rich in fresh vegetables, including fenugreek leaves, protects against gallbladder cancer.
-Animal research has shown that fenugreek seeds inhibit colon carcinogenesis and breast cancer.
-This effect could be attributed to the apoptotic and growth-inhibitory properties of fenugreek on cancer cells, demonstrated in vitro.
-Although the mechanisms of action are not fully elucidated, various laboratory studies have revealed that fenugreek constituents interfere with the cellular signaling pathways of cancer cells and enhance antioxidant status.
+Epidemiological evidence indicates that a diet rich in fresh vegetables, including fenugreek leaves, protects against gallbladder cancer.
+Animal studies have shown that fenugreek seeds inhibit colon carcinogenesis and breast cancer.
+This effect could be attributed to fenugreek's apoptotic and growth-inhibitory properties on cancer cells, demonstrated in vitro.
+Although the mechanisms of action are not fully elucidated, various laboratory studies have revealed that fenugreek constituents interfere with cancer cell signaling pathways and increase antioxidant status.

 Diosgenin, a steroidal saponin, inhibits STAT3 signaling pathway leading to suppression of proliferation and chemosensitization of human hepatocellular carcinoma cells